 A gunfighter, gambler, performer, and alleged prostitute, Kitty Leroy, born in 1850, was best known as one of the most proficient poker players in the Old West.
-Thought to have been from Michigan, she was performing as a dancer by the age of ten and as she got older, began to work in dancehalls and saloons, where she picked up a number of other skills, specifically proficiency with weapons and at games of chance.
+Thought to have been from Michigan, she was performing as a dancer by the age of ten and as she got older, she began to work in dancehalls and saloons, where she picked up a number of other skills, specifically proficiency with weapons and at games of chance.

 When she married her first husband, legend has it that he was the only man in town with the nerve to let her shoot apples off his head.
 But, Kitty was restless and wanting to take her “show” on the road, she headed to Texas, leaving her husband behind.

-By the age of 20, she was said to have been one of the most popular entertainers in Dallas, but soon gave up dancing to become a faro dealer and was noted for never going to the faro tables without several knives and revolvers.
+By the age of 20, she was said to have been one of the most popular entertainers in Dallas, Texas but soon gave up dancing to become a faro dealer and was noted for never going to the faro tables without several knives and revolvers.

 Her skills with weapons and gambling proficiency became legendary as well as her mode of dress which ranged from dressing like a man to extravagant gypsy-like attire.
 While in Texas, she acquired a second husband and the two soon headed to California.

 A third marriage apparently took place somewhere along the line, a man that she was said to have married as a result of a guilty conscience.
 In this incident, the story tells us that when the man became too ardent in his affections for her, she challenged him to a fight.
 When he refused to fight a woman, she donned men’s clothing and challenged him again.
 She then allegedly shot him and as he lay wounded, called for a preacher and married him before he died.

 When the Black Hills gold rush began in South Dakota, Kitty made her way to the thriving boomtown of Deadwood, arriving on the same wagon train that brought Wild Bill Hickok and Calamity Jane to the camp in 1876.